frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/payroll-period.md

 In ERPNext, you can configure the Payroll Period and define Tax Slabs.

-In order to access Payroll Period, go to:
+To access Payroll Period, go to:

 > Home > Human Resources > Payroll > Payroll Period